xdze2/peakfit/README.md

 Wrapper around scipy _curve_fit(*)_ to fit peak shaped data

-- include basic peak functions (Gauss, Lorentzian)
+- include basic peak functions (Gauss, Lorentzian, PseudoVoigt)
 - method to automate estimation of the initial parameters
 - allows to sum functions, for instance to fit double peak or peak with a background (see [test notebook](test_peakfit.ipynb))
 - returns parameters in a dictionary with meaningful key names